Prosanto7/GradeBook-Integration/README.md

 }

 ```
-This function updates grades for a specific student ($userid) or all students who submitted.
+This function updates user grades in Moodle's Gradebook for a specific student ($userid) or all students who submitted.

 - If $userid is provided, It fetches the grade of that student from pluginname_grade_table.
 - If $userid is 0 (default), It retrieves all student grades for the given submission.